utkarsh-1602/interview-approaches/javascript-practice/async-functions/README.md

 # What is async Function ?
-Asynchronous programming is a technique that enables your program to start a potentially long-running task and still be able to be responsive to other events while that task runs, rather than having to wait until that task has finished.
-Once that task has finished, your program is presented with the result.
+Asynchronous programming is a technique that enables the program to start a long-running task and also be responsive to other events while that task runs, rather than have to wait until that task has finished.
+Once that task has finished, your program gives the output.

 # What is await Function ?
 Await function is used to wait for the promise.
 It could be used within the async block only.